 Gecko Environment Council Association Incorporated, formally known as Gold Coast and Hinterland Environment Council, was founded in 1989 when representatives of six local conservation groups joined together.
 On 29th October 2019, Gecko celebrates a milestone of turning 30 years young!

 The organisation was envisioned to work for the care, protection and conservation of the natural environment and the improvement of the built environment so that it would become more ecologically sustainable.

-Gecko began its life in a small room loaned by the Currumbin Sanctuary and remained there until 1994, when the members moved across the road to an old shed and renovated it to house an office and library.
+Gecko began in a small room loaned by the Currumbin Sanctuary and remained there until 1994, when the members moved across the road to an old shed and renovated it to house an office and library.

 In 1996, Gecko had the opportunity to buy the second Currumbin State School building on the banks of Currumbin Estuary.
 Gecko House was born!
 This gave members a meeting hall and an office/library, which served it well.